bmlt-enabled/BMLTiOSLib/README.md

 - `availableServerLanguages` (an Array of language objects).

-You determine if the connection was successful by checking the `isServerValid` in one of the two required `BMLTiOSLibDelegate`  calls:
+You determine if the connection was successful by checking the `serverIsValid` in one of the two required `BMLTiOSLibDelegate`  calls:

 ```